rocicorp/replicache/doc/docs/server-pull.md

 ### `lastMutationID`

 The ID of the last mutation that was successfully applied to the server from this client.
-See [push](#TODO) for more details.

 ### `patch`